juxbo/ha-display-experiments-python-epd2in7/README.md

 4. Configure Home Assistant and Twitch API credentials in a `.env` files as needed.

-5. Unpack the images.zip using `this-is-a-deck-78`.
-Make sure the output files are not in a subfolder, but directly in `/cards`
+5. Unpack the cards.zip using `this-is-a-deck-78`.
+Make sure the output files are in the `/cards` subfolder.

 6. Connect your Waveshare e-ink display and hardware buttons to your Raspberry Pi or similar device.